What Newcastle’s show-stopping comeback at Wolves says about a divided club

 On an afternoon when Wolves exposed flaws which highlighted Mitchell’s failure to strengthen Newcastle’s strongest side this summer, victory nevertheless came from the sort of combination that has been the hallmark of Howe’s success: the first goal came from a player he inherited, in Fabian Schar, the second from one he bought, in Barnes.
 Howe is entitled to feel his strike rate in the transfer market is impressive.

+“Winning is everything,” he said.
+“I have never shied away from that, especially when you are manager of Newcastle.
+The best way to do that is to be unified.
+To be unified between the supporters, the players and the coaching staff is key and I will do everything in my power to keep that unity.”

+There was a message there.
+Another followed a couple of minutes later.
+“I do think we have got a very good group of people who are all fighting for the same objective: for the team to be successful,” he added.
+“We had that in our Champions League season.”
+When Newcastle finished fourth, of course, Mitchell and performance director, James Bunce, were not there, not part of the success.
+The sporting director may seem the disruptor who has reduced Howe’s power base.
+The manager has steered a side shorn of the signings he wanted into third place.

-Yet while he has also shown a resourcefulness and his changes reaped a dividend at Molineux, the struggles of three of his stalwarts, in Dan Burn, Sean Longstaff and Jacob Murphy, highlighted why summer reinforcements were wanted.
+While Howe has shown a resourcefulness, his changes reaped a dividend at Molineux - perhaps the struggles of three of his stalwarts, in Dan Burn, Sean Longstaff and Jacob Murphy, highlighted why summer reinforcements were wanted.

 Instead, the new faces came in the form of replacements.
 Barnes was summoned in a half-time triple substitution along with Joe Willock, who played a part in both goals, and Sandro Tonali, who almost added a third.
 That Wolves could have been out of sight before Schar struck may add to their frustration.
 They did not play like a side with a lone win in 14 matches but the bare fact is they have taken just six points from the last 42 available.

 If Newcastle rode their luck at the back, with Wolves twice striking the woodwork and Nick Pope making a wonderful injury-time save from Matheus Cunha, theirs scarcely felt a sustainable formula for scoring goals.
 Two long-range shots gave Sam Johnstone no chance as he made his home debut.
 Schar’s 25-yard shot took a telling deflection off Craig Dawson as he tried to head clear.
 Barnes’ thunderbolt flew into the top corner.
-And yet Newcastle possess players capable of the spectacular: Anthony Gordon had struck the post in the first half after surging past Nelson Semedo and Yerson Mosquera and bending a shot.
+“He is one of the best finishing wingers I have ever seen,” said Howe.
+Newcastle possess players capable of the spectacular: Anthony Gordon had struck the post in the first half after surging past Nelson Semedo and Yerson Mosquera and bending a shot.

 Otherwise, however, there was an illustration of where Newcastle are missing after their summer of frustration.
 It may be too simple to say Marc Guehi would have stopped Wolves’ goal; it may just be accurate, as Burn floundered in pursuit of Jorgen Strand Larsen, tugging ineffectually.
 It suits Newcastle’s midfielders and attackers to press and play with a high line, but not a defence that is short of pace.
 The four bids for Guehi indicated the need for an upgrade at centre-back; a dominant display by Larsen, the Wolves target man, underlined it.
 Schar at least enjoyed a redemptive moment, given his season had comprised a stupid sending off against Southampton and a suspension.
 Defensively, however, Newcastle were troubled.